gcabralps/cdcurriculum/README.md

 LinkedIn: https://www.linkedin.com/in/geny-cabral/
 To Book One-on-Ones (After Zero-Tolerance): https://gcabral.youcanbook.me/
 ***
+## CLASS POLICIES
+### ZERO TOLERANCE
+From Kick-Off to the end of Week 2, you are in a probationary period of Zero Tolerance.
+This means that if you are absent, late (at any point in the day including lunch/break), or leave early you will be dismissed from the program.
+After the period of Zero Tol
 ## ACCOUNTS
 Please sign up for the following accounts by Week 1: